AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 Disable Private Network Filtering
 ===================================

-By checking this option, packets with destination IP address of RFC 1918 range are also inspected.
+By checking this option, packets with destination IP address of RFC 1918 range are not inspected.
+This is the default behavior.

 Customize Network Filtering